Mahsa-Bastankhah/GCMDP-blogpost/_posts/2026-04-27-mdp-to-gcmdp.md

 </div>

 <span style="color: #e56a1eff;">
-Prior work has already showns that (See Sec.
-2.3 of Bertsekas and Tsitsiklis (1996)<d-cite key="bertsekas1996neuro"></d-cite> or Theorem 2.21 of Mausam and Kolobov (2012)<d-cite key="kolobov2012planning"></d-cite>) any infinite horizon RL problem can be converted into a SSP problem. </span>This appealing connection between RL and SSP raises the question:
+Prior work has already shown that (See Sec.
+2.3 of Bertsekas and Tsitsiklis (1996)<d-cite key="bertsekas1996neuro"></d-cite> or Theorem 2.21 of Mausam and Kolobov (2012)<d-cite key="kolobov2012planning"></d-cite>) any infinite horizon RL problem can be converted into an SSP problem. </span>This appealing connection between RL and SSP raises the question:

 <p align="center"><i>Can we convert any RL problem into a GCRL problem?</i></p>